 Research shows that the concept of gender in children forms between the ages of three and seven.
 During the early developmental phase, children form an understanding of gender norms, identities and stereotypes based on their experience within their families, schools, and surroundings.

-There are expectations and standards based on one’s gender which are internalized very early in life.
-Children are exposed to these norms and standards in books, cartoons, movies, TV shows, print, and digital commercials!
+There are gender expectations and standards which kids internalize very early.
+They are exposed to these norms and standards in books, cartoons, movies, TV shows, print, and digital commercials!
 For instance, women are sexually objectified in TV and digital commercials all over the world.
 Toxic male masculinity, male dominance, eve-teasing are typically glorified in stories, novels, films in all cultures.
-The roles and nature of women in films, and books are too stereotypical and a far cry from ‘equality’.

 If a child is exposed to certain experiences as a part of his/her normal developmental dynamics, they tend to normalize it and develop plenty of unconscious biases towards that experience.
 These children grow up to replicate those experiences in their lives as adults.
 For instance, young Kids exposed to gender-based violence at home or in the community internalized those experiences, and tend to repeat them as adults.
 The same is true for gender power dynamics, gender roles or behaviors.
 Boys who grow up in a household where males do not participate in domestic work, usually find it difficult to do any chores as an adult.

 “Yes, there are basic behavioural differences between the sexes, but we should note that these differences increase with age because our children’s intellectual biases are being exaggerated and intensified by our gendered culture.
 Children don’t inherit intellectual differences.
 They learn them.
 They are a result of what we expect a boy or a girl to be.”